sync2brain/bossdevice-usermanual/2_setup_bossdevice_research.rst

 Simulink Real-Time Target Support Package
 =========================================
 When starting Matlab 2021 release 5 for the first time, additional installations are needed.
-In the Home tab, click on Add-Ons 🡪 Get Add-ons and look for Simulink Real-Time Support Package.
+In the Home tab, click on Add-Ons.
+Go to Get Add-ons and look for Simulink Real-Time Support Package.
 Install it, it will ask you to log in with your MatLab credentials.

 Download & Install Hardware Drivers
 ======================================